Nov 23, 2020 • Filed to: Photo/Video/Audio Solutions • Proven solutions

 Step 6: Once VLC opens, try your MKV video once more to make sure your problem has been fixed.

 If you're in a hurry or believe the corruption in your MKV video isn't too bad, go with Quick Repair.
-However, Advance Repair is always the way to go if you want to cover all your bases.
+However, Advanced Repair is always the way to go if you want to cover all your bases.
 It uses the sample to figure out how the file should be structured and then does its magic.

-Recoverit Video Repair is designed to fix video corruption in video files across multiple formats by first scanning them and then giving the user a preview of the fixed video.
+Wondershare Repairit Video Repair is designed to fix video corruption in video files across multiple formats by first scanning them and then giving the user a preview of the fixed video.
 It's built to repair simple video errors to larger, more severe forms of file damage.

 Launch Recoverit then drags and drop your corrupt MKV videos into the application's process window.
-Add your corrupt MKV videos
+Add your corrupt MKV videos.

 After your files appear in the process window, click on the boxes to the extreme left beside the file names to select those you want to work with.
 You can view the file name, file path, and file size all in one place.
 If everything is in order, click the "Repair" button in the bottom right corner.